If you’re thinking about learning French, then I’d wager you’ve probably come across Duolingo’s French course.

 If you’re new to Duolingo, then it’s worth pointing out that all of Duolingo’s courses are structured in pretty much the same way.

-They all follow what is commonly referred to as the lesson tree.*
+The French course follows what is referred to as the learning path.

-The tree is broken up into a set of units…
+The path is broken up into a set of units…

-The basic goal is to work through the tree by completing every lesson… in every level… in every skill… in every unit.
+The basic goal is to work your way along the path by completing every lesson… in every level… in every unit… in every section.

 The exercises in the French course are basically the same as in all the other courses.
 Some of the common exercises you’ll come across include: